best-practice-and-impact/qa-of-code-guidance/book/core_programming.md

 What it does not do is ask - does this code do what it needs to and how well is it managing the complexity of the problem?

-Always **make sure to not get tunnel visioned on clean code as the only source of feedback** for the codebase.
+Always **make sure to not get tunnel vision on clean code as the only source of feedback** for the codebase.
 Reflect first and foremost on the functionality of the code and how it solves a given problem.
-Then address the issues that make it less readible.
+Then address the issues that make it less readable.
 ```

 (naming)=